antaldaniel/economy.dataobservatory.eu/content/authors/admin/_index.md

 {{< icon name="phone" pack="fas" >}}Contact {{< staticref "/#contact" "newtab" >}}us{{< /staticref >}} .

-Our automated observatory participates in the [EU Datathon 2021](https://op.europa.eu/en/web/eudatathon) challenge #3. {{< icon name="download" pack="fas" >}} Download our {{< staticref "media/presentations/EDO_Datathon_Submission_2021.pdf" "newtab" >}}submission presentation{{< /staticref >}}.
+Our automated observatory participates in the [EU Datathon 2021](https://op.europa.eu/en/web/eudatathon) challenge #3. {{< icon name="download" pack="fas" >}}.
 We believe that introducing Open Policy Analysis standards with open data, open-source software and research automation can help the [economy that works for people](https://ec.europa.eu/info/strategy/priorities-2019-2024/economy-works-people_en#:~:text=Individuals%20and%20businesses%20in%20the,needs%20of%20the%20EU's%20citizens.), particularly the challenge we are focusing on the [Single market strategy](https://ec.europa.eu/info/strategy/priorities-2019-2024/economy-works-people/internal-market_en).
 Our [collaboration is open](/#contributors) for individuals, citizens scientists, research institutes, NGOS, companies.

+Download our {{< staticref "/media/presentations/EDO_Datathon_Submission_2021.pdf" "newtab" >}}competition presentation{{< /staticref >}}

 Our Product/Market Fit was validated in the world's 2nd ranked university-backed incubator program, the [Yes!Delft AI Validation Lab](post/2020-09-25-yesdelft-validation/).